ga-wdi-boston/git-basics-assessment/diagnostic.md

 What are the two formatting items you **need** to make up your commit message?

 A short summary and detail explaination message.

+#make some change in order to commit one more time